Careers360 Logo

 3. Graphical Method Of Solving Linear Programming Problems

-6. NCERT Class 12 Notes Chapter Wise.
+5. NCERT Class 12 Notes Chapter Wise

-NCERT Class 12 Maths Chapter 12 Notes
+Linear Programming Class 12 Notes

 Linear Programming Problem And Its Mathematical Formula

 A Mountaineering equipment dealer deals in only two items–tents and rucksacks.
 He has Rs 50,000 for investment and has storage for compiling a maximum of 60 pieces.
 A tent is priced at Rs 2500 and a rucksack at Rs 500.
 He estimates that by selling one tent he can get a profit of Rs 250 and that from the.
 The sale of one rucksack earns a profit of Rs 75.
-So, how many tents and rucksacks should he buy with the money to maximize his total profit, assuming he can sell all the products he buys?
+So, how many tents and rucksacks should he buy with the money to maximise his total profit, assuming he can sell all the products he buys?

-Here we can observe
+Here we can observe,

 • The dealer can invest his money in buying a tent or rucksacks, or a combination thereof.
 Later, he would earn different ways of profits by following different investment strategies.